 Title IX of the Education Amendments of 1972 protects people from discrimination based on sex in education programs and activities that receive federal financial assistance.
 The College is bound by, and supports, all applicable laws.
 The Title IX of the Higher Education Act of 1972 ensures the College does not discriminate on the basis of sex in its education programs and the Campus Sexual Violence Elimination Act (SAVE) of 2013 and Violence Against Women Reauthorization Act (VAWA) ensures that colleges and universities implement policies and programs to prevent sexual assault, dating violence, domestic violence, and stalking.

-If you are unable to access documents here, please contact Vice President of Student Services (firstname.lastname@example.org 435.722.6916)
+If you are unable to access documents here, please contact the Associate Vice President of Student Affairs (firstname.lastname@example.org 435.722.6916)

 Internal contacts at UBTech includes UBTech staff.
 There are many other local resources available.

 UBTech has an established procedure for resolving complaints relating to all types of discrimination and sexual misconduct.
 Student and employee complaints can be filed directly with the District Affirmative Action Officer and/or Title IX Coordinators.
 These are non-confidential reporters but privacy will be maintained and information shared on a “need to know” basis.